open-feature/open-feature-operator/docs/annotations.md

       openfeature.dev/enabled: "true"
 ```

-### `openfeature.dev/flagsourceconfiguration`
+### `openfeature.dev/featureflagsource`

-This annotation specifies the names of the `FlagSourceConfigurations` used to configure the injected flagd sidecar.
+This annotation specifies the names of the `FeatureFlagSources` used to configure the injected flagd sidecar.
 The annotation value is a comma separated list of values following one of 2 patterns: {NAME} or {NAMESPACE}/{NAME}.

 If no namespace is provided, it is assumed that the custom resource is within the **same namespace** as the annotated pod.